 Thoracic Surgery and Mesothelioma at Brigham and Women’s Hospital

-With an interest in thoracic surgery that began during esophageal physiology research at the Harvard-Thorndyke Laboratory, Dr. Sugarbaker would go on to become one of the leaders in the field, earning his reputation and doing some of his most important work at Brigham and Women’s Hospital.
-While he developed an interest in thoracic surgery and specifically esophageal surgery early in his career, it was when he arrived in Boston that he discovered an interest in mesothelioma.
+His interest in thoracic surgery began during esophageal physiology research at the Harvard-Thorndyke Laboratory.
+Dr. Sugarbaker later became a leader in the field, doing his most important work at Brigham and Women’s Hospital.
+He developed an interest in esophageal surgery early in his career; however, after his arrival in Boston, he became interested in mesothelioma.

-Dr. Sugarbaker held several positions during his career in Boston, including chief of thoracic surgery and executive vice-chair of the department of surgery at Brigham and Women’s Hospital, chief of surgical services at the Dana-Farber Cancer Institute, and professor of surgery at Harvard Medical School.
+Dr. Sugarbaker held several jobs during his career in Boston.
+These positions included chief of thoracic surgery and executive vice-chair of surgery at Brigham and Women’s Hospital, chief of surgical services at the Dana-Farber Cancer Institute, and professor of surgery at Harvard Medical School.

 The Baylor College of Medicine Lung Institute

-After many years of a successful career, Dr. Sugarbaker decided to leave Boston to become the director of the Lung Institute at Baylor College of Medicine and the Texas Medical Center in Houston.
-He has described the move as being motivated by being able to build another program for innovative patient care and mesothelioma treatment.
-He wanted to take what he learned in Boston and apply it to another location in order to help more patients.
+Dr. Sugarbaker later chose to leave Boston to head the Lung Institute at Baylor College of Medicine and the Texas Medical Center in Houston.
+He wanted to build a program for innovative patient care and mesothelioma treatment, taking what he learned in Boston to help more patients.

-As a new director of the Lung Institute, Dr. Sugarbaker has stated that he hopes to build a program that is multidisciplinary in its approach and that combines mesothelioma research with a forward-thinking clinical practice.
-He is also expected to bring his innovative approaches to treatment and surgery to the Baylor College of Medicine.
+As director of the Lung Institute, Dr. Sugarbaker built a multidisciplinary program that combined mesothelioma research with forward-thinking clinical practice.
+He also brought innovative approaches to treatment and surgery to the Baylor College of Medicine.

-Not just a surgeon treating patients with mesothelioma, Dr. Sugarbaker has spent much of his career engaging in hands-on clinical research to help develop better ways of treating this cancer.
-The majority of his research has focused on creating a tri-modal approach to treatment, using surgery, chemotherapy, and radiation therapy to give patients the most comprehensive and aggressive treatment possible for attempting to slow or eradicate the growth of pleural mesothelioma tumors.
+Dr. Sugarbaker also spent much of his career in hands-on clinical research to develop better cancer treatments.
+Most of his research focused on creating a tri-modal approach to treatment, using surgery, chemotherapy, and radiation therapy to slow the growth of pleural mesothelioma tumors.

-Thanks to his work in advancing this and other procedures, as well improving and increasing the use of tri-modal treatment, Dr. Sugarbaker has been responsible for improving survival rates in mesothelioma patients.
-He has also worked on other research for treating mesothelioma, including tailoring chemotherapy drugs to individual patients and discovering genetic factors involved in the development and treatment of mesothelioma.
+Thanks to his work in advancing this procedure and increasing the use of tri-modal treatment, Dr. Sugarbaker improved survival rates in mesothelioma patients.
+He also conducted other research on mesothelioma treatment, including individualizing chemotherapy and discovering genetic factors involved in the development and treatment of mesothelioma.